selenium-compose/selenium-compose.io/content/conditions/invisibility.md

 ### Inline

-Use inline syntax if you need to wait until at least one WebElement become invisible using default `selector` and `timeout`
+Use inline syntax if you need to wait until at least one WebElement becomes invisible using default `selector` and `timeout`

 ```yaml
 - invisibility: <string> | $element_location